Goclis/mcc/docs/Note.md

 ======

 ##Why this file?
-After finishing the phase to build the abstract syntax tree, I decided to let the semantic error check alone temporarily and enter the code generation phase.
+After finishing the phase to build the abstract syntax tree, I decided to ignore the semantic error check temporarily and enter the code generation phase.
 However, it's new to me, so learning is neccessary.
 Hence, I create this file to write down some information which will help me in future when I really start code generation phase.

 ##MIPS Instruction Set
 The generated code is based on MIPS instruction set, which has following convention.